 Channel 12 carried the story this afternoon, and the video featuring attorney Matt Okiishi is here.

 “There’s little more rewarding in the law,” said Finney Law Firm founder Chris Finney, “than standing an errant government official up in front of a Judge and making him account for his behavior.
-Today attorneys Okiishi and Shrive enjoyed that exercise and achieved the desired end for our client.”
+Today attorney Okiishi enjoyed that exercise and achieved the desired end for our client.”